Inauguration of Chester A. Arthur: Aftermath

 Arthur's presidency was better-received by the public than it had been during Garfield's incapacitation.
 The motivations behind Garfield's assassination had spurred a national momentum towards civil service reform, and Arthur signed the Pendleton Civil Service Reform Act into law on January 16, 1883.
 The bill formally mandated that federal government positions be given on merit rather than political patronage.
 During his presidency, Arthur became ill with Bright's disease, which left him with little desire to seek re-election in 1884.
 While he received several delegates at the Republican convention, Arthur lost the Republican nomination to Blaine, who lost to Grover Cleveland in the 1884 presidential election.
 Arthur succumbed to the disease on November 18, 1886.

 The brownstone in which Arthur took his initial oath of office has undergone several renovations since his presidency.
 William Randolph Hearst lived in the house after Arthur's death, and in the mid-20th century, it was inhabited by John Clellon Holmes.
 Since 1944, the building has been occupied by Kalustyan's, a spice shop and deli.
-The site is listed on the National Register of Historic Places, but in 2016, the government declared the building to have been so transformed not to qualify as a National Historic Landmark.
+The site was designated a National Historic Landmark in 1965 and is listed on the National Register of Historic Places, but in 2016, the New York City Landmarks Preservation Commission declined to designate the building as a city landmark because it had changed so much.

 The question of long-form presidential incapacitation did not end with Garfield.
 In 1893, Grover Cleveland underwent surgery for oral cancer in secret, with his advisors claiming that he was on vacation to dissuade any rumors about his health.
 His condition was not revealed to the public until 1917, long after his presidency.
 In 1919, Woodrow Wilson suffered a nonfatal stroke that left him semi-invalid for the remainder of his term.
 A number of his confidants conducted his business for him, including his wife Edith.
 In 1958, Dwight D. Eisenhower, who had suffered a number of severe illnesses during his presidency, confided with Vice President Richard Nixon that there should be "specific arrangements" for the Vice President should Eisenhower "incur a disability that precluded proper performance of duty over any period of sufficient length".
 In 1961, John F. Kennedy and running mate Lyndon B. Johnson agreed to "adhere to procedures identical to those" of Eisenhower and Nixon, and on February 10, 1967, during Johnson's presidential tenure, the Twenty-fifth Amendment to the United States Constitution codified the informal procedure established by Eisenhower, Nixon, Kennedy, and Johnson.